NativeScript/docs-v8/ui-and-styling.md

 ::: tip Tip
 iOS Specifics: The default text of the navigation button is the title of the previous page.
 In iOS, the back button is used explicitly for navigation.
 It navigates to the previous page and you can't handle the tap event to override this behavior.
 If you want to place a button on the left side of the ActionBar and handle the tap event (e.g., show slide-out), you can use ActionItem with ios.position="left".

 Android Specifics: In Android, you can't set text inside the navigation button.
 You can use the icon property to set an image (e.g., ~\images\nav-image.png or res:\\ic_nav).
 You can use android.systemIcon to set one of the system icons available in Android.
-In this case, there is no default behaviour for NavigationButton tap event, and we should define manually the callback function, which will be executed.
+In this case, there is no default behaviour for NavigationButton tap event, and we should set the callback function, which will be executed.
 :::

 ::: warning Note